10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Miniature Schnauzer

 Grooming: Mini Schnauzers have wiry coats that require regular haircuts every 1-2 months.
-Their coat sheds very little but grows fast.
+Their coat sheds very little, but grows fast.

 10. Mongrel (Mixed Breed)